CVUA-RRW/FooDMe/docs/userguide/run.md

 A few notables commands are:

 - `--forceall` will force the recalculation of all the workflow steps.
 Usefull to repeat an analysis when something went wrong.
 - `--notemp` will disable temporary file removal.
-THis will considerably increase the size of the output be can be usefull to troubleshoot an analysis or puzzling results.
+This will considerably increase the size of the output but can be useful to troubleshoot an analysis or puzzling results.
 - `--report` will output run statistics.